Newspaper cutting relating the history of Emo Park, County Laois

 Prayer leaflet entitled ‘League of Prayer’, from St Francis Xavier's, Upper Gardiner Street, Dublin: ‘Thousands of our fellow-countrymen, thousands of our co-religionists in France and Belgium, thousands who, though they do not profess our Faith, are united to us by ties of friendship and interest, are exposed to every danger, and hardship, and suffering, that must attend the present war’.

-Images of the interior and exterior of St Francis Xavier's, Upper Gardiner Street, Dublin
+Receipts for payment of work on St Patrick’s Chapel, candlesticks and marble altars at St Francis Xavier's, Upper Gardiner Street, Dublin

 Receipts from Taylor Brothers, Stone & Marble Work, 25 Talbot Street and 6 Fairview Strand Works and Todd Burns & Co.
 Limited for payment of work on St Patrick's Chapel, candlesticks and marble altars at St Francis Xavier's, Upper Gardiner Street, Dublin.
 Includes specification for marble altar.